HuuTrieu1999/user-login/README.md

 * JWT - Stateless Authentication: the system uses JWT Authentication mechanism.
 It is a stateless Authentication so we can easily scale out the number of instance of our service.
 * Index: email/phone/username are indexed so that it makes the query faster.
-* MongoDB: support cluster mode and partition.
+* MongoDB: support cluster mode and partitioning.